 The University of Chicago’s Booth School of Business has a good reputation for teaching ability, research and scholarship in business education.
-The school is ranked #12 internationally by Financial Times (2012) and #2 by The Economist (2011).
+The school is ranked #9 internationally by Financial Time (2014) and #1 by The Economist (2013).
 Learn more.

 Manchester Global MBA

-Manchester Business School ranks 31st for its Global MBA program (ranking by Financial Times).
+Manchester Business School ranks 43rd for its Global MBA program (2014 rankings by Financial Times).
 According to the website, an MBA from Manchester Business School is highly recommended.
 Learn more.

-Strathclyde MBA ranks #87 in Financial Times Global MBA Rankings 2013.
+Strathclyde MBA improved its rank from #87 in 2013, to #73 in 2014 (Financial Times Global MBA Rankings).
 Strathclyde Business School has triple accreditations - 1) Association of MBAs, 2) EFMD, and 3) AACSB International - which puts it among the 1% of business schools (internationally) that has the same prestigious achievement.
-Learn more
+Learn more.

 Useful Tips: Checking MBA Rankings - Top business schools and MBA programs are usually quite stable in their rankings, however, their positions do change annually.
 You can keep up to date with their rankings by checking various reputable business publications that rank business schools.

 Double MBA Programs (International MBAs offered together with Local MBAs)